Geometric Primitive Usage

 Of course, sharing of vertices is not required.
 It is perfectly legal to define a cube by specifying the four vertices for each face separately.
 In such a definition for a cube, the vertex list would contain four vertices for each face, or 24 vertices instead of eight.
 In addition to wasting space, failing to share vertices makes it much harder for HOOPS Visualize to form long triangle strips, and thus can slow down rendering significantly.

-The HOOPS/3dGS Level of Detail capabilities can be leveraged to create polygon decimated variants of shells, which in turn improve rendering performance since fewer triangles are drawn.
-Level of Detail representations are typically created for the purposes of allowing HOOPS/MVO 'constant framerate' logic to operate more effectively.
+Level of detail HOOPS’ level of detail capabilities can be leveraged to create polygon decimated variants of shells, which in turn improve rendering performance since fewer triangles are drawn.
+Level of detail representations are typically created for the purposes of allowing HOOPS/MVO ‘constant framerate’ logic to operate more effectively.